vfarcic/devops26/manuscript/06-env.md

 ls -1 env
 ```

-As you can see by the names of the files, the `env` directory contains files of a Helm chart.
+As you can see by the names of the files, the `env` directory contains a Helm chart.
 The only file that matters in our case is `requirements.yml`.

 Normally, the real action in most of the charts is inside the `templates` directory.
 That's not our case, simply because the main purpose of that chart is not to define details of a specific application.
 That's done in repositories of those applications.
 Instead, the purpose of the environment chart is to tie application charts together as Helm dependencies.